chiu3101/project2/README.md

 # Project 2
-A folder to be converted into a git repo from local system.
-Created by Chiu.
+A folder for uploading react projects.